 Aging and hearing loss (presbycusis)Presbycusis: Understanding age-related hearing loss

-If a hearing healthcare professional diagnoses you with presbycusis, congratulations: You’ve lived long enough to develop age-related hearing loss and you’re in good company.
+If a hearing healthcare professional diagnoses you with age-related hearing loss (presbycusis), you’re in good company.
 About one-third of adults between 65 and 70 have some degree of hearing loss, according to the National Institute on Deafness and Other Communication Disorders.
 About half of all people 75 and older have hearing loss.